dan-42/qt_ratio_widget/README.md

 Sometimes you want your widget to be resizable but maintain a fixed aspect ratio.
 For example: video-streams, images or charts

-This is a small proofe of concept, showing how this is done.
+This is a small proof-of-concept, showing how this is done.

 ![example](./doc/images/example.png?raw=true)
  * Blue-Widget: the whole main-window